-To kick off a discussion of the DC budget for year 2020, AARP DC hosted a Budget Forum on August 29, 2018.
+To kick off a discussion of the DC budget for year 2020, AARP DC hosted a Budget Forum.
 Guest speakers included Ed Lazere, Executive Director of the DC Fiscal Policy Institute, and DC Mayor Muriel Bowser who addressed issues ranging from senior services, to housing accessibility and affordability and public transportation.
-Watch the clip below for Mayor Bowser’s remarks regarding transportation for older adults in the District.
+Watch the clip below for Mayor Bowser’s remarks regarding transportation for older adults in DC.
 Click here to view the full Budget Forum conversation.

 AARP DC’s Peter Rankin provided an update on the situation at the Arthur Capper Senior Apartments, reviewed the city’s budget process and spotlighted funding to support transportation programs specifically for older adults in DC.
-Watch the video below, or on AARP DC’s Facebook page.
+Click here to watch this W@W video on AARP DC’s Facebook page.